jaymzcd/oucode/README.md

 * MST121 - Using Mathematics (Autumn 2011, pass, no other grade type)
 * M248 - Analysing Data (Spring 2012, Grade 2 pass)
-* MS221 - Exploring Mathematics (Currently studying - Autumn 2012)
+* MS221 - Exploring Mathematics (Autumn 2012, Distinction)
 * M336 - Artifical & Natural Intelligence (Currently studying - Spring 2013)

 As a linux & python user I tend to do most of my work using [scipy](http://scipy.org)